-The apparatus for measuring the air handler watt draw shall consist of the digital utility revenue meter meeting the applicable instrumentation specifications in RA3.9.2.3 that provides direct digital display of the Watt draw.
+The apparatus for measuring the WHF watt draw shall consist of a digital utility revenue meter meeting the applicable instrumentation specifications in RA3.3.1 that provides direct digital display of the watt draw.
 All WHF dampers and access panels shall be in their normal operating condition.